Counseling Psychology – PhD Degree Guide

 However, there are schools that don’t require the GRE at all or replace the exam with their own school-specific test.
 You’ll want to check the specific requirements of your top choice schools to make sure you’ve taken all of the necessary steps.

 Can you get in without a master’s degree?

 There are several counseling psychology PhD programs that admit students with only a bachelor’s degree.
 These are often referred to as dual or joint degree programs and allow you to earn your master’s degree along with your PhD.

 Generally, your bachelor’s degree will need to be in psychology or a closely related field to pursue this option.
 If your bachelor’s degree is an unrelated subject, you’ll likely need to take some prerequisite courses before applying to a joint program.

-How Long Does It Take to Get a PhD in Counseling Psychology?
+How Long Does It Take to Earn a PhD?

 Earning your PhD usually takes anywhere from 4–8 years.
 PhD programs also require anywhere from 90–150 credits, including your dissertation.
 In some cases, it can take up to 10 years to earn your PhD.
 Your program, your dissertation, and whether you attend full- or part-time can all affect how long earning your degree will take.